jinshinvn/tds-automation/README.md

 # tdsAutomation

+Tool to gain Traodoisub coins through cross-interaction on Facebook.
+This is an alternative way to using PHP or Python Tools by Traodoisub Admin.

 ## Warning

 Don't run this repo on your pc anyway.
 The configuration is only suitable for my system.
 I will not be responsible for any problems caused with your system and files.